ai-mindset/ai-mindset.github.io/_posts/2025-01-02-TIL-tdd-good-system-prompts.md

 ## Introduction

 2024 has made clear that writing good automated evaluations for LLM-powered systems is the most critical skill for building useful applications.
 This insight parallels Anthropic's internal approach to system prompt development.
+As usual, Simon Willison's [recent insightful 2024 LLM overview](https://simonwillison.net/2024/Dec/31/llms-in-2024/#evals-really-matter) was a treasure trove.
+One item I picked up on was evaluating system prompts using a test-driven approach.

 ## The Evaluation-First Approach